Making life better for people in poverty

 Manorview Foundation was born out of deep frustration that there are still people living in Scotland who experience daily poverty and miss out on so much of life.
 Our organisation was founded by Manorview Hotels – who wanted to extend the warm hospitality that hotel guests experience, to people who can’t afford it.

 Since then, Manorview Foundation has become its own registered charity, but we are thankful to have the ongoing support of the hotel group, who volunteer time, expertise and spaces to help us.
-By doing so, they help ensure that the fundraising we do can be used to directly support the people who need it.
+The business remains a main supporter of the charity, and help pay for charity team salaries to ensure all the funds we raised can go directly to helping people in need.